All the living organisms exhibit a special characteristic feature of moving the whole or a part of the body from one place to another.

 Types of Muscles in the Human Body

 They are also called voluntary muscles and are under the control of the human body.
 These are usually present in the different parts of the body such as the body wall, legs, neck, face, etc. They are also found attached to bones through the tendons.
-These tendons help in the movement.
-These are striated muscle fibres.
-These skeletal muscles are mainly responsible for the movement and locomotion in the human body.
+These types of muscles are striated in nature.
+They help in the movement and locomotion of the human body.

 Smooth muscles